 The landscape of Amayaga region is stressed with human activities including overcultivation, deforestation, settlement, infrastructure development among others.
-In addition, the high elevation of in some parts as well as soil types is dominated by histosol and inceptisol which are susceptible to erosion and expose the landscape to high risk of degradation.
+In addition, the high elevation of in some parts as well as soil types is dominated by histosol

 In order to cope with high soil erosion, the project is increasing vegetation cover in the aforementioned Amayaga region through plantation of agroforestry trees and plantation of fruit trees.